The Triumph

 "Jesus Christ yesterday, and today; and the same for ever." - Hebrews 13:8

 Catholic triumph must be understood in two dimensions.
-There are real victories in history, but no historical victory is final.
+There are real victories in history, but no historical victory is the final one.
 The full triumph is eternal, in the heavenly city.
-This distinction protects souls from despair and from false triumphalism.
+This distinction protects souls from despair on one side and false triumphalism on the other.

-Romans 8 and Apocalypse 21 hold these truths together: suffering is real, and victory is certain.
+Romans 8 and Apocalypse 21 hold these truths together.
+Suffering is real.
+Victory is certain.
+The path is historical.
+The consummation is eternal.

-St. Augustine's two cities doctrine remains decisive.
-The City of God advances through history, but is fulfilled only in eternal glory.
-St. Thomas Aquinas teaches that man's final end is beatitude, not political success alone.
-Therefore no earthly arrangement can replace sanctity.
+St. Augustine's doctrine of the two cities remains decisive.[2]
+The City of God advances through history, but it is fulfilled only in eternal glory.
+St. Thomas teaches that man's final end is beatitude, not political success alone.[3]
+No earthly arrangement, however Christian, can replace sanctity and the vision of God.

 - labor faithfully in history

-- keep eyes fixed on final union with God
+- keep the eyes fixed on final union with God

-After severe crises, the Church has seen real restorations: councils clarifying doctrine, saints restoring worship, faithful communities rebuilding Catholic life.
-Yet each restoration remained partial and contested.
+After severe crises, the Church has seen real restorations: councils clarifying doctrine, saints restoring worship, faithful communities rebuilding Catholic life, Christian rulers defending order.
+These were true victories, yet each remained partial and contested.

-History confirms that Christ grants true victories in time, but reserves total consummation for eternity.
+History confirms that Christ grants real triumphs in time, but He reserves full consummation for eternity.

 Many souls now oscillate between two temptations.